 GeneCards Summary for MAP2K7 Gene

 MAP2K7 (Mitogen-Activated Protein Kinase Kinase 7) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and MAPK signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and magnesium ion binding.
-An important paralog of this gene is MAP2K2.
+Diseases associated with MAP2K7 include Acneiform Dermatitis and Refractory Hematologic Cancer.
+Among its related pathways are Immune response Fc epsilon RI pathway and T cell receptor signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is MAP2K4.

 UniProtKB/Swiss-Prot for MAP2K7 Gene